DivorceCare: Surviving the Holidays

 · For Those Separated or Divorced

-That’s why DivorceCare offers a one-night program called “Surviving the Holidays” to offer hope and help in navigating this new place in life.
-This video-driven event is open to anyone, whether or not they are part of DivorceCare.
-Kids and teens are invited to attend a group geared just for them.
+That’s why DivorceCare offers a one-night program called “Surviving the Holidays” — to offer hope and help in navigating this new place in life.
+This two-hour, video-driven event is open to anyone, whether or not they are part of DivorceCare.
+Children 5th-10th grade are invited to come with their parents.

 Janet Pino, DivorceCare Ministries lead at Blue Ridge Community Church, said if she had her choice, she would rename the event “When Tradition Meets Reality”.